 The Commission accredits residential services.
-Residential services include residential aged care services and flexible care services through which short-term restorative care (STRC services) are provided in a residential care setting.
+Residential services include residential aged care services and flexible care services through which short-term restorative care (STRC services) is provided in a residential care setting.
 Accreditation is a key component of the aged care regulatory environment established by the Aged Care Act 1997.

 Accreditation seeks to assess the quality and care of services delivered by approved providers against the Quality Standards and contributes to improved safety, quality and continuous improvement of services.
 Residential services must be accredited to receive Australian Government subsidies.
 The accreditation of services includes the accreditation of commencing services and the re-accreditation of accredited or previously accredited services via the conduct of site audits.

 These pages detail these processes:

 Accreditation is supported by monitoring of the quality of care and services provided by accredited services through assessment contacts and review audits.

 For further information, see: